buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcProtectiveDeviceTypeEnum.md

 A device that will electrically open the circuit after a period of prolonged, abnormal current flow.

 ### RESIDUALCURRENTCIRCUITBREAKER
 A device that opens, closes, or isolates a circuit and has short circuit and overload protection.
 It attempts to break the circuit when there is a difference in current between any two phases.
-May also be referred to as 'Ground Fault Interupter (GFI)' or 'Ground Fault Circuit Interuptor (GFCI)'
+May also be referred to as 'Ground Fault Interupter (GFI)' or 'Ground Fault Circuit Interuptor (GFCI)'.

 ### RESIDUALCURRENTSWITCH
 A device that opens, closes or isolates a circuit and has no short circuit or overload protection.
 May also be identified as a 'ground fault switch'.